readium/readium-lcp-server/README.md

 - `return`: boolean; if `true`, early returns are possible; `false` by default.
 - `renting_days`: maximum number of days allowed for a loan.
 The maximum license end date is based on the date the loan starts, plus this value.
 No loan extension is possible after this upper limit.
 Use a large value (20000?) if you operate a subscription model.
 - `renew_days`: default number of additional days for a loan extension.
 An explicit attribute of the renew command will overwrite it.
-- `renew_from_now`: boolean; if `true`, the number of days of an extension is based on the current timestamp, not the license end date.
+- `renew_from_now`: boolean; if `true`, which is recommended, the number of days of an extension is based on the current timestamp, not the license end date.
 - `renew_expired`: boolean; if `true`, the license provider allows the extension of an expired license.
 - `renew_page_url`: URL template; if set, the renew feature is implemented as an HTML page.
 This url template supports a `{license_id}`, `{/license_id}` or `{?license_id}` parameter.
 The final url will be inserted in every status document's 'renew' link.
 - `renew_custom_url`: URL template; if set, the license provider manages the renew feature.
 This url template supports a `{license_id}`, `{/license_id}` or `{?license_id}` parameter.
 The final url will be inserted in the 'renew' link of every status document.